canonical/netplan/doc/netplan.md

 :   Enable DHCP for IPv6.
 Off by default.

+``dhcp-identifier`` (scalar)

+:   When set to 'mac'; pass that setting over to systemd-networkd to use the
+    device's MAC address as a unique identifier rather than a RFC4361-compliant Client ID.
+This has no effect when NetworkManager is used as a renderer.

 ``accept-ra`` (bool)

 :   Accept Router Advertisement that would have the kernel configure IPv6 by itself.